ziat1988/PHP_training/README.md

 $router->add('{controller}/{action}');
 ```

-So url must be for example http://localhost/contact/index with c
+So url must be for example http://localhost/contact/index with controller Contact and indexAction